Asset Publisher

 American Academy of Orthopaedic Surgeons

-In its 2010 guidelines on the diagnosis and treatment of osteochondritis dissecans (OCD), the American Academy of Orthopaedic Surgeons (AAOS) was unable to recommend for or against a specific cartilage repair technique in symptomatic skeletally immature or mature patients with an unsalvageable osteochondritis dissecans lesion.
-This recommendation of insufficient evidence was based on a systematic review that found four level IV studies that addressed cartilage repair techniques for an unsalvageable OCD lesion.
-Since each of the level IV articles utilized different techniques, different outcome measures, and differing lengths of follow-up, the work group deemed that the evidence for any specific technique was inconclusive.
+In its 2023 guidelines on the diagnosis and treatment of osteochondritis dissecans (OCD), the American Academy of Orthopaedic Surgeons (AAOS) did not recommend for or against a specific cartilage repair technique in symptomatic skeletally mature patients with an unsalvageable osteochondritis dissecans lesion, or symptomatic skelletally immautre patients with unsalvagavle fragment.
+The finding of insufficient evidence for symptomatic skeletally mature patients with an unsalvageable osteochondritis dissecans lesion was based on a systematic review that found four level IV studies that addressed cartilage repair techniques for an unsalvageable OCD lesion.
+Since each of the level IV articles utilized different techniques, different outcome measures, and differing lengths of follow-up, the Academy deemed that the evidence for any specific technique was inconclusive.
+The finding of insufficient evidence for symptomatic skeletally immature patients with unsalvageable fragments was based on a Level II study; this study did not address many outcomes and techniques and had inconclusive results.

 National Institute for Health and Clinical Excellence